medialab/sandcrawler/SPECS.md

 function validate() {

   // Hooking a middleware on the after scrape event
-  // Note that this here is the target task this.after(function(page, next) {
+  // Note that `this` here is the task on which the function is plugged this.afterScraping(function(page, next) {
     if (page.data instanceof Array)
       next();
     else